LQR471814/Quizizz-Hack/README.md

 ## Step 3: Download the Quizizz Answers parser (You should have python installed to run the answers parser, or you can just use the EXE version)

-### By now technically if you technically already have the answers in the form of that file.
-Although, that file to someone who isn't technically inclined is basically jibberish.
+### By now technically if you already have the answers in the form of that file you downloaded.
+Although, that file to someone who isn't technically inclined is pretty much jibberish and to someone who is technically inclined may be a bit annoying to read (There are a lot of unnecessary nested dictionaries).
 So I modified a parser from an existing Quizizz bot <https://github.com/reteps/quizizz-bot> The bot does not currently work at the time of writing but I got some of the parser code from it.

 ### You can download an EXE version of the parser at <https://github.com/LQR471814/Quizizz-Hack/releases>

 ### Once you have the parser downloaded, put the `parser.py` and the file you downloaded earlier in the same folder.
 Then run `parser.py` and it will output a file called `answers.json`.
 Open `answers.json` and boom!
 You have your answers.
 If you can't read .JSON file format, you should probably learn how to but it isn't hard.

 ![alt text](https://github.com/LQR471814/Quizizz-Hack/blob/master/get-answers-2.jpg)

 ![alt text](https://github.com/LQR471814/Quizizz-Hack/blob/master/get-answers-4.jpg)